NVIDIA/NVFlare/examples/advanced/xgboost/tree-based/README.md

 To use other dataset, can inherit the base class `XGBDataLoader` and implement that `load_data()` method.

+## GPU support
+By default, CPU based training is used.

+If the CUDA is installed on the site, tree construction and prediction can be accelerated using GPUs.

+To enable GPU accelerated training, in `config_fed_client` set the args of `FedXGBTreeExecutor` to `"use_gpus": true` and set `"tree_method": "hist"`.

 ## Reference
 [1] Zhao, L. et al., "InPrivate Digging: Enabling Tree-based Distributed Data Mining with Differential Privacy," IEEE INFOCOM 2018 - IEEE Conference on Computer Communications, 2018, pp. 2087-2095